tpbnick/docs/docs/py-functions.md

 ```
 If your program or module has more than one function, you can separate each by two blank lines to make it easier to see where one function ends and the next one begins.

-All `import` statements should be written at the beginning of a file.
+All `#!py import` statements should be written at the beginning of a file.
 The only exception is if you use comments at the beginning of your file to describe the overall program.